xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 Nowadays, large and small processing of data is requiring going full width on the CPU in order to achieve optimal performance - before going wider on the CPU cores.
 It is no surprise that the .NET Teams have been optimizing already the .NET Base Class Libraries (BCL) for several years with such intrinsics.
 See all the .NET Performance blog posts from Stephen Toub for [.NET 5](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-5/), [.NET 6](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-6/) and [.NET 7](https://devblogs.microsoft.com/dotnet/performance_improvements_in_net_7/)), it will give you a - huge! - glimpse of what is happening there.
 Simple functions like `string.IndexOf(char)` are using these intrinsics under the hood and are able to be completely implemented in C# without the need to a fallback to C++.

+Not only the BCL is benefiting from the usage of such intrinsics, but the whole .NET ecosystem with plenty of OSS projects that are joining the effort: for example, [Nietras](https://nietras.com/) shared recently a cool library [Sep - Possibly the World's Fastest .NET CSV Parser](https://nietras.com/2023/06/05/introducing-sep/) which is extensively using such intrinsics to dramatically boost CSV parsing speed.

-This simple case shows also that C++ compiler won't be able to optimize (here, auto-vectorize) such case without specific compiler pattern matching (and I haven't seen any implementing this one in particular), and so, in that case, it makes sense to implement such optimized loops with .NET Vector intrinsics and CPU intrinsics to deliver the best performance.
+This initial simple implementation in this post also shows that the C++ compiler won't be able to optimize (here, auto-vectorize) such case without specific compiler pattern matching (and I haven't seen any implementing this one in particular), and so, it makes sense to implement such optimized loops with .NET Vector intrinsics and CPU intrinsics to deliver the best performance.

 More specifically, Intel intrinsics can be involved in more algorithm tricks than their ARM counterparts, and that's the cool and fun part of this: Figuring out how to best use them!

 Happy coding! 🤗

+PS: The code is available as a gist [here](https://gist.github.com/xoofx/b6c569d83678f85ac87a436f8e241917)